PavanRangani/docs/docs/prd/tasks/multi-step-template.md

   - System templates are always shown first.
   - Template are primary sorted on Frequency in order- `One-Time`, `Recurring` & `Custom` and secondary sorted on the alphabetical order of `Template Name`.
 - On click, opens a view dialog of the template.
-- On hover, show hover effect and vertmore action menu at right side.
+- On hover, show hover effect.
+For admin user, shows vertmore action menu at right side.
   - Vertmore actions are `Edit` & `Delete`.
   - `Delete` action is not applicable for System template.
 - Show the `Refresh` icon on the header.
 On click, the page will be refreshed.